AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 An interesting observation is the identical values between weighted and macro-averaged metrics for both models.
 This suggests a relatively balanced performance across different classes, as significant class imbalances would typically result in disparities between weighted and macro-averaged metrics.
 This balance is maintained even after hyperparameter optimization, indicating that the tuning process did not introduce bias toward any particular class.

 While the improvements are modest, they demonstrate the value of hyperparameter optimization in fine-tuning model performance.
 The consistent nature of these improvements across all metrics suggests that the optimized model is more robust and reliable than its baseline counterpart, even if the gains are not dramatic.

+For more detailed results and analysis, including comprehensive performance metrics, confusion matrices, and class-wise evaluation statistics, please refer to Appendix IV.

 ## Key Findings